Backblaze/boardwalk/README.md

 an error and for any reason it cannot catch the Workspace on the server, it will fall back to catching locally.

+#### Boardwalkd Database Storage and Persistence
+`boardwalkd` uses a single JSON file to save state.
+The JSON file is flushed to the working directory of the server, in `.boardwalkd/statefile.json`

 #### Security

 __Authentication__: By default, `boardwalkd` uses anonymous authentication.
 It's